sinatra/sinatra/README.md

   </dd>
 </dl>

-Versions of Ruby prior to 2.3 are no longer supported as of Sinatra 2.1.0.
+Versions of Ruby before 2.3 are no longer supported as of Sinatra 2.1.0.

 We also keep an eye on upcoming Ruby versions.